PowerShellOrg/DSC/README.md

-####In creating the MOF schema file, there are a couple of rules. �
+####In creating the MOF schema file, there are a couple of rules.

-- All resource classes (those that represent the parameters for the Set-TargetResource) must inherit from OMI_BaseResource. �
+- All resource classes (those that represent the parameters for the Set-TargetResource) must inherit from OMI_BaseResource.
 - The file is named {resource}.schema.mof
 - Classes are attributed with a version number which is currently meaningless

-- Classes can be attributed with a �FriendlyName�, which would be the name that the resource would use in the configuration declaration. �The full class name is used in the generated configuration MOF.
+- Classes can be attributed with a FriendlyName, which would be the name that the resource would use in the configuration declaration.
+The full class name is used in the generated configuration MOF.
 - Mandatory parameters are annotated as [Key] values.
 - Other parameters are annotated as [Write] values.
     - If there is a ValidateSet or Enumeration, they are represented in a ValueMap and Values combination as part of the Write annotation.

-- The file encoding has to be Unicode or ASCII. �UTF8 will fail validation.
+- The file encoding has to be Unicode or ASCII.
+UTF8 will fail validation.

 Validation of the MOF file should be done by running: